thinkloop/memoizerific/README.md

 There are several ways around this:

 #### Store Arguments
-Store arguments separately for use later on:
+Store constant arguments separately for use later on:

 ```javascript
 const do = memoizerific(1)(function(opts) {